genome/ptero-apis/shell-command.md

-# Fork Shell Command Service API
+# Shell Command Service API

 <!-- Should we support multiple worker queues, so that we could for example
 separate jobs needing network disk from those that do not?